wessberg/ts-evaluator/README.md

 - `reportBindings(entry: IBindingReportEntry) => void|(Promise<void>)` - Will be invoked for each time a value is bound to the lexical environment of a Node.
 This is useful to track mutations throughout code execution, for example to understand when and where variables are declared and/or mutated.
 - `reportTraversal(entry: ITraversalReportEntry) => void|(Promise<void>)` - Will be invoked for each time a new Node is visited while evaluating.
 This is useful to track the path through the AST, for example to compute code coverage.
 - `reportIntermediateResults(entry: IIntermediateResultReportEntry) => void|(Promise<void>)` - Will be invoked for each intermediate result that has been evaluated before producing a final result.
 This allows you to work programmatically with all expression values during code execution.
+- `reportErrors(entry: IErrorReportEntry) => void|(Promise<void>)` - Will be invoked for each error that is thrown, both when evaluating a result, and for subsequent invocations on, for example, returned function instances.
+Holds a reference to the error, as well ast the AST node that threw or caused the Error.

 ## Contributing